 This is a great book if you want your child to learn to count especially if he/she is into cars.
 My son would love this one and it won’t take long to teach him about counting.

 First Hundred Trucks is an incredible book and an amazing gift for boys.
 Some girls also love cars more than dolls, so why not feed kids with more knowledge.

 This book talks about being grumpy and how everyone around you would notice your mood.
 It is a very good quality book and interesting as well.

 You can find more storybooks for 3 to 5 years old here.

 13. Writing book for preschooler

 I love this book by School Zone.
-I do these writing sessions with my 4-year-old.
-I highly recommend every parent must have this at home for writing practice for preschoolers.
+We do writing sessions with my 4-year-old.
+I highly recommend every parent having this preschool book at home for writing practice for preschoolers.